rob-p/CMSC423_S20/course-materials.md

 ## Course Policies

-**Coursework and grading**: The coursework will consist of XXX, a midterm exam and a final exam.
+**Coursework and grading**: The coursework will consist of small programming assignments, a couple of larger projects, a midterm exam and a final exam.
 The breakdown of weights for these different assignments will be as follows:

 - Homeworks (small programming assignments) — 15%
 - Projects - 25%